Edna & Harvey: Harvey's New Eyes: Plot

 The game starts in a strict boarding school led by a female convent order.
 The head of the convent order is abbess Ignatz.
 One of the pupils is Lilli, the main character.
 She is a shy, insecure little girl not daring to speak in public.
 She does not have her own opinions (or is afraid to say them) and she executes all charged tasks.
-Another pupil is Edna and it is obvious she is not as crazy as in The Breakout.
+Another pupil is Edna, from the same company's previous game Edna & Harvey: The Breakout, although she is much less aggressive here than in The Breakout.

-The abbess can't stand the youthful behavior anymore.
-That's why she wants to bring in doctor Marcel.
-He must brainwash the children so they will be all good and modest.
-When Edna hears this news she wants to escape: she pushed doctor Marcel down the stairs at the end of The Breakout and left him for dead although she can't remember the reason.
-She is now afraid doctor Marcel wants revenge if he finds her.
-That's why Edna gives Lilli the task to remove all evidence of Edna's presence.
+The abbess can't stand the kid's behavior anymore and wants to bring in doctor Marcel, who will brainwash the children to be all good and modest.
+When Edna hears this news, she wants to escape: she pushed doctor Marcel down the stairs at the end of The Breakout and left him for dead, although she can't remember the reason.
+She is now afraid doctor Marcel wants revenge if he finds her, and gives Lilli the task to remove all evidence of Edna's presence.

 Lilli discovers that Gerret, one of the elder students, is an undercover agent.
 He wants to expose the malpractice of Ignatz.
-He also warns Lilli she might get caught by Marcel, which eventually happens.
-Marcel uses the ragdoll Harvey to hypnotize Lilli.
+He also warns Lilli she might get caught by Marcel.
+Marcel captures Lilli and uses the ragdoll Harvey to hypnotize Lilli.
 The hypnosis prevents Lilli taking the following actions: playing with fire, to disobey adults, to lie, to drink alcohol, to use sharp objects, to enter dangerous places and to get angry.
 Each time Lilli makes a violation, the hypnosis gives her an electric shock.
 At such time, a demon-version of Harvey turns up and tells Lilli what she has done wrong.